romaincheminade/sync_ptr/README.md

 When the original `sync_ptr` or one of its copy underlying raw pointer changes, all `sync_ptr` and copies point to the updated raw pointer.

-`sync_ptr` and underlying raw pointer are reference counted and released when the reference count drops to zero.
+`sync_ptr` and underlying raw pointer are reference counted.

+The underlying pointer memory is returned when the reference count drops to zero or another raw pointer is assigned.

-Reference count and underlying pointer storage are thread safe.
+Reference count and underlying pointer storage are thread safe, lock free, wait free.

 ## Why ?